AshesisDataMining-2015/ashesi-website-updown/README.md

 # Ashesi University Website Uptime
-This project evaluates how long the Ashesi University College website was up or down over the course of last year.
+This project evaluates the story of the Ashesi University College website uptime over the course of last year using data mining techniques.
+A second question is whether we make predictions on uptime in the future.
 # Author
 Kpetermeni T. Siakor
 # Source